bos/llvm/README.txt

 Configuration
 -------------

-By default, when you run "runghc Setup configure", the Haskell bindings will be configured to install to /usr/local.
+By default, when you run "cabal install" or "runghc Setup configure", the Haskell bindings will be configured to install to /usr/local.
 The configure script will look for your LLVM installation in that same directory.

 If you have LLVM installed in a different location, e.g. /usr, you can tell the configure script where to find it as follows:

+  cabal install --configure-option=--with-llvm-prefix=/usr

   runghc Setup configure --configure-option=--with-llvm-prefix=/usr